-Many laboratory oxidising agents are inorganic compounds; metal salts with high oxidation potential such as Cr(VI), Mn(VII), Mn(IV), Ag(I), or Ag(II).Of these, oxidants based on Cr(VI) are the most common.
+Many laboratory oxidising agents are inorganic compounds; metal salts with high oxidation potential such as Cr(VI), Mn(VII), Mn(IV), Ag(I), or Ag(II).
+Of these, oxidants based on Cr(VI) are the most common.
 Another particularly useful reagent for the oxidation of alcohols is dimethyl sulphoxide (DMSO) used in combination with an activating agent such as dicyclohexyl carbodiimide (DCC) [the Pfitzner-Moffat oxidation] or oxalyl chloride [the Swern oxidation].
 Alcohols, particularly ethanol, can be oxidised biologically; in mammalian systems ingested ethanol is oxidised primarily in the liver by an enzyme called alcohol dehydrogenase.

-This experiment illustrates two variants of the use of chromium(VI) compounds in the oxidation of secondary alcohols to ketones.
-The first experiment uses a variant of aqueous chromic acid (Jones reagent) to oxidise menthol to menthone.
-After aqueous work-up, the crude product is analysed by gas liquid chromatography (GLC) to determine its purity and quantify the amount of unreacted alcohol (if any).
-Finally, the ketone product is purified by distillation under reduced pressure, and a small amount is converted into the crystalline 2,4-dinitrophenylhydrazone derivative.
+This experiment illustrates the use of a variant of aqueous chromic acid (Jones reagent) to oxidise menthol (a 2° alcohol) to menthone (a ketone) shown in the scheme below.
+The ketone product is purified by distillation under reduced pressure, and a small amount is converted into its crystalline 2,4-dinitrophenylhydrazone derivative.